karolpiczak/paper-2017-DCASE/README.md

     <p align="center"><img src="_images/spectrograms.gif" alt="Comparison of spectrograms with different frequency resolutions" title="Comparison of spectrograms with different frequency resolutions" /></p>

-    Therefore, the main goal of this paper is to check **how using spectrograms with different frequency resolutions could impact the accuracy in this task**.
+    Therefore, the main goal of this paper is to check **how using spectrograms with different frequency resolution could impact the accuracy in this task**.

 - Most acoustic scenes can be described as a combination of a recurring background (ambient noise) mixed with distinct foreground elements (sound events).
-Still, [Mafra et al. **(2016)**](https://www.cs.tut.fi/sgn/arg/dcase2016/documents/workshop/SenaMafra-DCASE2016workshop.pdf) have shown that even a single averaged frame can have a good predictive capacity in acoustic scene classification tasks, it is thus likely that a good model should not be overly complicated. **Could these both assumptions be introduced a priori into the architecture of the employed network?**
+Still, [Mafra et al. **(2016)**](https://www.cs.tut.fi/sgn/arg/dcase2016/documents/workshop/SenaMafra-DCASE2016workshop.pdf) have shown that even a single averaged frame can have a good predictive capacity in acoustic scene classification tasks, it is thus likely that a good model should not be overly complicated. **Could both these assumptions be introduced a priori into the architecture of the employed network?**

 ###### Model structure